"Another End of the World is Possible": Practicing the Yoga of Despair

 I frequently find myself asking, “What will it take?
 What will it take for human beings to change?”
 I think, maybe, it would take dying.
 What is a religious conversion, after all, if not a kind of death?
-I think maybe the only way we could really experience a conversion to an biocentric way of life is if we believed—if we really knew—that we were going to die.
-Maybe radical love is only be possible when we give up hope for ourselves.
+I think maybe the only way we could really experience a conversion to a biocentric way of life is if we believed—if we really knew—that we were going to die.
+Maybe radical love is only Possible when we give up hope for ourselves.

 I’m thinking now that maybe the meaning of Banksy’s shredded painting is a little different than what I first thought.
 Maybe what he was saying was:

 1 Some argue that the report ignores the potential non-linear impact of feedback loops and tipping points.
 In addition, the recommendations in the report include carbon capture technology which has not been invented yet.
 For more on the conservative nature of the IPCC, see here.
 For more on “scientific reticence", see here.